katsuhisamaruyama/jxplatform2/README.md

 * `org.eclipse.osgi-*.jar`
 * `javassist.jar`

+JxPlatform2 (`jxplatform-1.0.jar`) and the above jar files must be included in the build path and the runtime classpath under your development environment.
+When using the Eclipse, see the "Build Path" settings of a project.

-### As a library embedded into an Eclipse plug-in
+### As an Eclipse plug-in

-If your batch-process application employs JxPlatform2 as a library embedded into an Eclipse plug-in, the following built-in plug-ins are added into Required plug-ins the plug-in configuration.
+When using the Eclipse update site, select menu items: "Help" -> "Install New Software..." ->
+Input `https://katsuhisamaruyama.github.io/jxplatform2/org.jtool.eclipse.site/site.xml` in the text field of "Work with:"

+If you prefer to manually install the plug-in, download the latest release of the jar file in the [plug-in directory](<https://github.com/katsuhisamaruyama/jxplatform2/tree/master/org.jtool.eclipse.site/plugins>) and put it in the 'plug-ins' directory under the installed Eclipse.
+Eclipse needs to be restarted.

+The following plug-ins are listed on "Required plug-ins" of the plug-in configuration for your application.

 * `org.eclipse.core.resources`
 * `org.eclipse.core.runtime`